 The huemul are very shy, so it’s extremely rare to see them just like that.
-Plus, the fact that this animal lives in the mountainous and rarely visited parts of Torres del Paine and blends in perfectly with the nature doesn’t really help.
+Plus, the fact that this animal lives in the mountainous and rarely visited parts of Torres del Paine and blends in perfectly with nature doesn’t really help.

 If you want to photograph this animal in Torres del Paine, try the forests around Grey glacier or the hike to the base of the Torres.
 Otherwise, they are mostly seen in the west area of the park.

-The largest big cat in Patagonia, puma, otherwise known as mountain lion, is not easy to find unless you are very lucky (or unlucky – depends on how the encounter goes) or take a dedicated tour to find them.
+The largest big cat in Patagonia, the puma, otherwise known as the mountain lion, is not easy to find unless you are very lucky (or unlucky – depends on how the encounter goes) or take a dedicated tour to find them.
 Yes, there are puma tracking tours available!

 Pumas live solitary lives, except when the females nurture their young.
 They are not known for their love of humans and can get territorial, but most often the cat will just hide.
-That’s why it’s better to take a guided tour to see this animal in Torres del Paine, which is for now the only place with dedicated puma sighting tours.
+That’s why it’s better to take a guided tour to see this animal in Torres del Paine, which is, for now, the only place with dedicated puma sighting tours.